 This guide walks you through how to add a search bar in Wix from start to finish.
-You will also find tips on the different types of search available, how to customize the bar to match your design, and answers to the most common questions Wix users have about site search.
+You will also find tips on the different types of search available, how to customize the bar to match your design, how to read your search analytics, and answers to the most common questions Wix users have about site search.

 Step-by-Step Guide: How To Add a Search Bar in Wix